 Let me put this in black and white: this person expressed “hate” by exposing another person to his penis.
 So he considers his penis a thing that can defile.
 This is the same penis that he puts (presumably) in his wife who he (presumably) doesn’t hate.
 If I were his wife, I would wonder how exactly he decides when putting his penis in things is a loving thing to do and when it’s a way to harm or humiliate someone.

 I don’t mean to pick on this individual.
 The idea that it’s funny (“LOL”) to expose this woman to his genitalia without her consent is widespread.
 This confession is just a manifestation of our cultural belief that men can hurt people with their penises.
 And that it’s funny when they do.Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
-You can follow her on Twitter and Facebook.
+You can follow her on Twitter, Facebook, and Instagram.